Choose language

 It was then that Ybarra and Urrutia,

-And although the main objective
+Although the main objective

-At the end of the first year of life
+At the end of their first year,